Chart Color Schemes

 The level of residential development activity in Dimboola is very low in comparison to the average area assessed nationally by AreaSearch

-Dimboola has had minimal residential development activity with an average of one dwelling approval per year over the past five years, totalling nine approvals.
-These low levels reflect its rural nature where development is driven by local housing needs rather than broad market demand.
-Note that yearly growth figures and relativities can vary considerably due to such low approval numbers.
+Dimboola has seen minimal residential development activity with an average of 1 dwelling approval per year over the past five years (totalling 9).
+These low development levels reflect the rural nature of the area, where development is typically driven by specific local housing needs rather than broad market demand.
+Note that with such low approval numbers, yearly growth figures and relativities can vary considerably based on individual projects.

 Frequently Asked Questions - Development